-- To make the crust: Preheat oven to 350° Line a 9×13 inch pan with foil and lightly spray with cooking spray.
-Combine flour, oats, brown sugar and butter in small mixer bowl.
+- To make the crust: Preheat the oven to 350° Line a 9×13 inch pan with foil and lightly spray with cooking spray.
+Combine flour, oats, brown sugar, and butter in a small mixer bowl.
 Beat at low speed until mixture is combined and crumbly.
 Press into the bottom of your 9×13 inch pan and bake for 15 minutes.
 Remove from the oven.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.